libraab/NetPractice/README.md

 DONE ✅

+If you have to remember 3 rules:
+-Same mask if the same subnet (mask : the smaller the better) -Close IP (no private ones)
+-Blue boxes : closest router's IP in the right & default in the left (except for the internet)

-Congratulation if you passed, and congrats for finishing this big ass tutorial.
+🥳 Congratulation if you passed, and congrats for finishing this big ass tutorial 🫡.